alegaballo/AML/README.md

 * **[Lecture 7+8]** Estimating Financial Risk through Monte Carlo Simulation
 * **[Lecture 9+10]** Anomaly Detection in Network Traffic with K-means clustering
 * **[Lecture 11+12]** Analyzing Neuroimaging Data with PySpark and Thunder

+*Note: [Lecture 1+2] were just an introduction to the course with no notebook to complete.*